ICS Calendar

 Wherever possible, ICS Calendar does things “the WordPress way,” including relying on your general site settings for certain properties of the calendar.

-Before working with ICS Calendar, be sure to navigate to Settings > General in your WordPress admin and check the following settings:
+Before working with ICS Calendar, be sure to navigate to Settings → General in your WordPress admin and check the following settings:

 My location does not observe Daylight Saving Time.
 Is it OK for me to use a UTC offset?
 There are many PHP and WordPress date/time functions that rely on named city timezones to calculate event times correctly, regardless of whether or not a particular location observes Daylight Saving Time.
 It is a recommended best practice for both WordPress and PHP in general, not just ICS Calendar, that timezones should always be handled with named cities rather than UTC offsets.

-Date Format: by default ICS Calendar will display dates based on this setting.
+By default ICS Calendar will display dates based on this setting.
 You can override the site’s default date format within individual ICS Calendar shortcodes using the format and formatmonthyear parameters.

-Week Starts On: Month and week view (and similar tabular views in ICS Calendar Pro) will always display weeks in rows based on this value.
+Month and week view (and similar tabular views in ICS Calendar Pro) will always display weeks in rows based on this value.

 WordPress general settings